 - Free time, mail, walk til 7 pm

 - Homework time or meditation and snack 8-9:30

-When you graduate from alcohol rehab you will already have your support group in place as well as a simple schedule of what you will be doing once home.
+When you complete alcohol rehab you will already have your support group in place as well as a simple schedule of what you will be doing once home.
 You will have information for all of the nearest AA/NA meetings ready and planned out.
-Aftercare counseling in your home town will also be set up for you to continue therapy.
-Depending on your specific situation you may continue group therapy sessions in your home town weekly if available.
+Aftercare counseling in your hometown will also be set up for you to continue therapy.
+Depending on your specific situation you may continue group therapy sessions in your hometown weekly if available.
 Aftercare planning is extremely important because this is the time where you are most likely to relapse.
 All of the alcohol rehab centers we work with have a strong emphasis on their aftercare planning programs as well as alumni programs.